-Lithgow is a city that is moderate sized and has a moderate density.
-It’s major emissions source is on road transportation, likely due to the community’s larger commuting and other travel requirements of the community.
-The second largest source of emissions is industrial electricity consumption.
+Lithgow is a city that is moderate in size relative to the state average and has a moderate urban density.
+It’s major emissions source is electricity consumption, due to the community’s scale of population and commercial activity.
+The second largest source of emissions is on road transportation.

-The carbon emissions for Lithgow have been having a very notable reduction since 2005, with very little of this change occuring occuring in the last few years.
-The driving factor for this is likely increases in total vehicles on the road.
+The carbon emissions for Lithgow have had a very notable reduction since 2005, with only a modest portion of this change occurring in the last few years.

 |Source||SectorEmissions (t CO2e)|

 |Land Use||-26 700|

 Land Use data is not used in the chart nor the displayed total municipal emissions.